Everton beat Man Utd despite Gueye seeing red for slapping teammate

 Gueye is the first Premier League player to be sent off for fighting with a teammate since 2008.

-The home crowd anticipated waves of attack but United failed to take advantage of their numerical advantage, proving toothless against David Moyes’ battling team.
+The home crowd anticipated waves of attack, but United failed to take advantage of their numerical advantage, proving toothless against David Moyes’s battling team.

-Instead it was 10-man Everton who found the net, taking the lead courtesy of a wonderful strike by Dewsbury-Hall in the 29th minute.
+Instead, it was 10-man Everton who found the net, taking the lead courtesy of a wonderful strike by Dewsbury-Hall in the 29th minute.

 Dewsbury-Hall received the ball and surged towards goal, beating Bruno Fernandes and Leny Yoro before bending the ball into the top corner.

-United huffed and puffed for the rest of the half, with Pickford clawing away a Fernandes shot from distance as the half-time approached.
+United huffed and puffed for the rest of the half, with Pickford clawing away a Fernandes shot from a distance as the half-time approached.

-Ruben Amorim, marking the first anniversary of his maiden game in charge of United, brought on Mason Mount for Noussair Mazraoui at half-time but his team created little, despite dominating possession.
+Ruben Amorim, marking the first anniversary of his maiden game in charge of United, brought on Mason Mount for Noussair Mazraoui at half-time, but his team created little, despite dominating possession.

-Amorim threw on Kobbie Mainoo and Diogo Dalot for Casemiro and Yoro in the 58th minute but still United looked blunt.
+Amorim threw on Kobbie Mainoo and Diogo Dalot for Casemiro and Yoro in the 58th minute, but still, United looked blunt.

-Pickford kept out a powerful Zirkzee header with just over 10 minutes of normal time to go and Everton hung on for a famous win.
+Pickford kept out a powerful Zirkzee header with just over 10 minutes of normal time to go, and Everton hung on for a famous win.

 Speaking after the game, Dewsbury-Hall said it was a “rollercoaster” of a game.